-The Royal Botanic Gardens Victoria (MEL) is a leading plant science organisation focussing on the streams of biodiversity and conservation research, and the provision of a variety of information and identification services for plants and fungi.
+Royal Botanic Gardens Victoria is a leading plant science organisation specialising in biodiversity and conservation research, as well as the provision of a variety of information and identification services for plants and fungi.

-Much of this research underpins a range of conservation and biodiversity management initiatives in both natural areas, and in urban and suburban environments, and our herbaria resources provide a valuable resource for scientists nationally and internationally.
+Much of the institution's research underpins a range of conservation and biodiversity management initiatives in both natural areas and in urban and suburban environments.
+Our herbarium resources also provide a valuable resource for scientists nationally and internationally.

-Scientific research at Royal Botanic Gardens Victoria underpins a range of conservation and sustainability initiatives, such as propagation of native orchids and the Victorian Conservation Seedbank.
+Scientific research at Royal Botanic Gardens Victoria supports a range of conservation and sustainability initiatives, including the propagation of endangered native orchids and the Victorian Conservation Seedbank.
 Our scientists are also at the front line in identifying new weeds.
-Scientists have a key role in discovering and naming plants and fungi (taxonomy) and in elucidating their relationships and evolutionary history (systematics).
-Our biodiversity research also covers ecology and biogeography.
+Our scientists play a key role in discovering and naming plants (taxonomy) and in resolving their relationships and evolutionary history (systematics).

 - Victorian Conservation Seedbank